 Because it covers the analysis of elements, TEA is an integral discipline in understanding the natural world.
 As such, TEA can be applied to a wide variety of fields including environmental monitoring, pharmaceutical testing, food safety, geochemistry, petrochemistry, metallurgy, toxicology, forensics, and many other disciplines.

 - Learn which TEA instruments and technologies are ideally suited to elemental sample analysis

-- Find out when and why atomic absorption spectrometry (AAS), inductively coupled plasma mass spectrometry (ICP-MS), and inductively coupled plasma optical emission spectroscopy (ICP-OES) are used to collect information about certain compounds
+- Find out when and why atomic absorption spectrometry (AAS), inductively coupled plasma optical emission spectroscopy (ICP-OES) are used to collect information about certain elements

-- Understand how AAS, ICP-MS, ICP-OES data are acquired and which techniques are regularly applied during the collection and processing of these data
+- Understand how AAS, ICP-OES, and ICP-MS data are acquired and which techniques are regularly applied during the collection and processing of these data

-- Find out which critical factors, including spectral interferences and toxic elements, must be considered during sample preparation for trace elemental analysis
+- Find out which critical factors, including spectral interferences and physical interferences, must be considered during sample preparation for trace elemental analysis

 Learn how GC can be coupled to ICP-MS for ultratrace tin speciation to determine TBT.

 Understand how AA spectrometry is applied to the detection of trace levels of mercury in fish.